IP in E-commerce

 There are probably more benefits to patents, but this list is a start.
 These benefits are not only for E-Commerce companies, but are especially important in E-Commerce.
 This is because E-Commerce is closely linked to subjects that have recently, in countries where patent protection is available for these fields of technology, been the subject of vigorous patent activity: telecommunications, semiconductors, business methods and software.

-Patents in E-Commerce are important because of the amount of licensing, contracting out, outsourcing, and strategic relationships involved in E-Commerce.
+Patents in E-Business are important because of the amount of licensing, contracting out, outsourcing, and strategic relationships involved in E-Business.

 Patents are usually first filed in your own country’s patent office, but also in most other countries, anyone can file a patent in the respective national patent office or use, where the conditions therefore are fulfilled, the International Bureau of WIPO for patents filed under the Patent Cooperation Treaty (the “PCT”).
 Using the PCT gives you options to file patent applications in a number of countries.
 There are also regional patent offices, for example, the European Patent Office (EPO), the Patent Office of the Gulf Cooperation Council (GCC), the African Regional Industrial Property Organization (ARIPO) and the Organisation Africaine de la Propriété Intellectuelle (OAPI).
 See: “Protecting Your Intellectual Property Abroad”.